MeeFoundation/docs/src/Concepts.md

 #### Identity Agent

-A software app installed on the user's edge device (phone, tablet, laptop, etc.) that interacts with Mee-compatible Other parties's apps, websites and/or agents.
+A software app installed on the user's edge device (phone, tablet, laptop, etc.) that interacts with Mee-compatible other parties's apps, websites and/or agents.

 #### Mee-certified